crate/crate/DEVELOP.rst

 Writing Documentation
 =====================

-The documentation is maintained under the ``docs`` directory and written in ReStructuredText_ and processed with Sphinx_.
+The documentation is maintained under the ``docs`` directory and written as `reStructuredText`_ (aka ``rst``) and is built using Sphinx_.
+The line length shall not exceed 80 characters.
+Most text editors support automatic line breaks at a certain line width if you don't want to insert line break manually ;)

 Normally the documentation is built by `Read the Docs`_ and isn't part of the Crate distribution.
 However if you work on the documentation you can run sphinx